nbetts2020/MoE-Asset-Pricing/README.md

 Regularization of a model's parameters is one of the most commonly used strategies to mitigate catastrophic forgetting.
 By penalizing large updates to critical parameters during training, regularization helps ensure that the model retains its previously acquired knowledge while adapting to new information.
 Methods such as L2 regularization, Synaptic Intelligence, and Fisher Information Regularization, among others, constrain parameter updates in an effort to prevent drastic shifts in learned weights, albeit in different ways.
 Likewise, though more focused on the parameters of the gating network rather than the model's weights, Expert Routing Regularization is another form of regularization that adds a further layer of control by encouraging a more balanced selection of experts.
 This ensures that no expert becomes overly dominant or underutilized during training - both signs of overfitting and generalization loss.
 More creative approaches, such as the Memory Replay Buffer, introduce a complementary mechanism.
 Instead of relying solely on constraining parameter updates, replay buffers store key historical data samples.
 During training, the model can revisit these past data points alongside new information, akin to how humans recall and integrate past experiences while learning something new.
 While the literature on addressing catastrophic forgetting is certainly not scarce, there's no clear consensus on the optimal approach.
 Thus, the following five approaches have been implemented to test their efficacy:

+### Continual Learning with Regularization

-**Continual Learning with Regularization**: *Coming Soon*.
+*Coming Soon*.
 L2 regularization, while differing from other regularization approaches here due to its lack of task-specificity, provides a more general approach to stabilizing essential weights during updates.
 Continuing from the idea of regularization, Continual Learning with Regularization via L2 regularization aims to stabilize the model's parameters by penalizing large weight updates, thereby encouraging smoother transitions during updates.
 Unlike other task-specific methods, a penalty is applied across all parameters, regardless of their relevance to past tasks.
 This makes it a more general form of regularization, helping the model resist drastic weight changes during updates without specifically focusing on critical parameters.

 The L2 regularization term adds a quadratic penalty to the loss function, expressed as: